ModelTC/MQBench/docs/source/get_started/quick_start_academic.rst

         # do forward procedures
         ...

-**You already know all basics about how to validate your marvelous quantization idea with MQBench, congratulations!**
+**You have already known all basics about how to validate your marvelous quantization idea with MQBench, congratulations!**

 Now you can follow our advanced :doc:`user guide <../developer_guide/index>` and :doc:`developer guide <../user_guide/index>` to know more about MQBench.